jecs-imperial/occam-tarjan/README.md

-# Tarjan
+# Occam Tarjan

-An implementation of Tarjan's algorithm.
+An implementation of Tarjan's algorithm for [Occam](https://github.com/jecs-imperial/occam).

 ### Contents